StPR: Spatiotemporal Preservation and Routing for Exemplar-Free Video Class-Incremental Learning: Experiments

 \subsection{Experimental Details}

-\textbf{Dataset.} We evaluate our method on four benchmark datasets under the Video Class-Incremental Learning (VCIL) setting: UCF101 \cite{soomro2012ucf101}, HMDB51\cite{kuehne2011hmdb} and Kinetics400 \cite{carreira2017quo}.
-UCF101 and HMDB51 are widely used for human action recognition, containing 101 and 51 action classes respectively.
-Kinetics400 offers large-scale diversity with 400 action classes across 240,000 videos.
-We conduct all experiments under an exemplar-free setting.
-For fair comparison, we adopt the TCD protocol~\cite{park2021class} for UCF101 and HMDB51, where the model is pretrained on 51 and 26 base classes, and the remaining ones are distributed into 5, 10, or 25 tasks.
-For Kinetics400, we follow the vCLIMB benchmark~\cite{villa2022vclimb}, with 10- or 20-task splits.
+\textbf{Dataset.} We evaluate our method on four benchmark datasets: UCF101 \cite{soomro2012ucf101}, HMDB51\cite{kuehne2011hmdb}, Something-Something V2 (SSv2) \cite{goyal2017something} and Kinetics400 \cite{carreira2017quo}.
+All experiments are conducted in an exemplar-free setting.
+For fair comparison, we use the TCD benchmark~\cite{park2021class} on UCF101, HMDB51, and SSv2, pretraining the model on 51, 26, and 84 base classes, respectively, with the remaining classes split into tasks.
+For Kinetics-400, we follow the vCLIMB benchmark~\cite{villa2022vclimb} with 10- or 20-task splits, each containing the same number of classes.

-\textbf{Evaluation Metrics.} We adopt two widely-used metrics to evaluate performance in VCIL: 1).
-Final Accuracy (Acc), which measures the overall classification accuracy on all learned classes after the final task is completed; 2).
-Backward Forgetting (BWF)\cite{villa2022vclimb}, which quantifies the average drop in performance on previously learned tasks, reflecting how well the model retains past knowledge.
+\textbf{Evaluation Metrics.} We adopt three widely-used metrics to evaluate performance in VCIL: 1).
+Final Accuracy (Acc) \cite{villa2022vclimb}, which measures the overall classification accuracy on all learned classes after the final task is completed; 2).
+Average Accuracy ($\overline{\mathrm{Acc}}$) \cite{park2021class}, which measures the mean classification accuracy over all incremental stages after the final task is completed; 3).
+Backward Forgetting (BWF) \cite{villa2022vclimb}, which quantifies the average drop in performance on previously learned tasks, reflecting how well the model retains past knowledge.

 \textbf{Implementation Details.} All experiments are conducted on a single NVIDIA RTX 3090 GPU.
 We adopt the CLIP ViT-B/16 model \cite{radford2021learning} as the backbone, with all its parameters frozen during training.
 The spatial and spatiotemporal encoders are the only trainable components in our framework.
 For optimization, we employ Stochastic Gradient Descent (SGD) with an initial learning rate of 0.01 and a batch size of 40.
 Each task is trained for 60 epochs in the first incremental session and 30 epochs in each subsequent session.
 The weighting hyperparameter $w$ in Eq.~\ref{eq:loss} is set to $1 \times 10^4$.
 The multi-head self-attention module within the spatiotemporal encoder consists of three transformer layers, each employing two attention heads.
-Video clips are sampled using the TSN strategy \cite{wang2018temporal}, selecting eight frames per video uniformly across the temporal dimension.
+Video clips are sampled using the TSN strategy \cite{wang2018temporal}, selecting 8 frames per video uniformly across the temporal dimension.